guimauveb/ring-buffer/README.md

 The consumer `Drop` implementation is responsible for the ring buffer memory deallocation.

 ### Behaviour
-When the buffer is full, the current implementation of the `write` method will busy-spin until the consumer has caught up and memory has been freed.
-This is the fastest option but not necessarily the best one depending on the code that uses the buffer.
+When the buffer is full, the current implementation of the `write` method will busy-spin until the consumer has caught up and memory has been freed. __The unread data is not overwritten__.
+This is the fastest option (when not overwritting data) but not necessarily the best one depending on the code that uses the buffer.
 Two other "flavours" are being considered:
   - An implementation where threads are parked/unparked when the channel is empty or full.
   - An `async` implementation:
        - From the consumer side, when the buffer is empty, `await` for the producer until it produces a value or is dropped.